-index Position before which case is to be inserted.
+unsigned long index Position before which case is to be inserted.
 If index is 0, newCase is appended as the last piece child of this element.
-T is not counted, regardless of its position.
+The otherwise child (if present) is not counted, regardless of its position.
 MathMLCaseElement newCase A MathMLCaseElement representing the piece to be inserted.
+Return value MathMLCaseElement The new M lathMLCaseElement inserted.
+This is the actual Element in the DOM.